MystenLabs/sui/doc/src/doc-updates/sui-breaking-changes.md

 **[Major API breaking changes]** - `GetTransaction` API refactoring

-- [RPC] `sui_getTransaction` and `sui_multiGetTransaction` now take in an additional optional parameter called `options` that specifies which fields to retrieve (such as `transaction`, `effects`, `events`, etc).
+- [RPC] `sui_getTransactionBlock` and `sui_multiGetTransaction` now take in an additional optional parameter called `options` that specifies which fields to retrieve (such as `transaction`, `effects`, `events`, etc).
 By default, these operations return only the transaction digest.
 - [TS SDK] Renamed `provider.getTransactionWithEffects` to `provider.getTransactionResponse`.
 The new method takes in an additional parameter, `SuiTransactionBlockResponseOptions`, to configure which fields to retrieve (such as `transaction`, `effects`, `events`, etc).
 By default, this method returns only the transaction digest.

 For more information, see [PR 8888](https://github.com/MystenLabs/sui/pull/8888).

 ---

-**[Major API breaking changes] sui_executeTransaction refactoring**
+**[Major API breaking changes] sui_executeTransactionBlock refactoring**

-- Removed `sui_executeTransactionSerializedSig` and `sui_submitTransaction` operations.
+- Removed `sui_executeTransactionBlockSerializedSig` and `sui_submitTransaction` operations.
-- The `sui_executeTransaction` operation now takes a vector of signatures instead of a single signature to support Sponsored Transactions.
+- The `sui_executeTransactionBlock` operation now takes a vector of signatures instead of a single signature to support Sponsored Transactions.

 To learn more, see [PR 9068](https://github.com/MystenLabs/sui/pull/9068).